-Valid Values: Specify a value between 20 and 100, only at the direction of Informatica Global Customer Support.
-Lowering the value to 20 might allow more tasks to start before the Listener suspends incoming connections, but the lower value increases the possibility of memory-related S878 abends.
-Increasing the value to 100 reduces the risk of S878 abends, but also reduces the number of tasks that can be accepted before the Listener suspends incoming connections.
-An optimal setting should allow the PowerExchange Listener to handle at least 140 tasks without memory abends.
+Valid Values: Valid values are between 20 and 100.
+You should change the value only at the direction of Informatica Global Customer Support.
+Decreasing the value to 20 might allow more tasks to start before the Listener suspends incoming connections.
+However, the lower value increases the possibility of memory-related S878 abends.
+Increasing the value to 100 reduces the risk of S878 abends but also reduces the number of tasks that can be accepted before the Listener suspends incoming connections.
+The optimal setting should allow the PowerExchange Listener to handle at least 140 tasks without memory abends.